Medically reviewed by Drugs.com. Last updated on Sep 7, 2020.

 • Immunosuppression: Prolonged use may result in fungal or bacterial superinfection; discontinue if dermatological infection persists despite appropriate antimicrobial therapy.

-• Kaposi's sarcoma: Prolonged treatment with corticosteroids has been associated with the development of Kaposi's sarcoma (case reports); if noted, discontinuation of therapy should be considered.
+• Kaposi sarcoma: Prolonged treatment with corticosteroids has been associated with the development of Kaposi sarcoma (case reports); if noted, discontinuation of therapy should be considered (Goedert 2002).

 • Sensitization: Topical use has been associated with local sensitization (redness, irritation); discontinue if sensitization is noted.

-• Pediatric: Safety and efficacy have not been established in children <1 year of age.
-Not for the treatment of diaper dermatitis.
+• Pediatric: Not for the treatment of diaper dermatitis.
 Safety and efficacy for use >3 weeks has not been established.
 Children may absorb proportionally larger amounts after topical application and may be more prone to systemic effects.
-HPA axis suppression, intracranial hypertension, and Cushing's syndrome have been reported in children receiving topical corticosteroids.
+HPA axis suppression, intracranial hypertension, and Cushing syndrome have been reported in children receiving topical corticosteroids.
 Prolonged use may affect growth velocity; growth should be routinely monitored in pediatric patients.

-• Appropriate use: Avoid use of topical preparations with occlusive dressings or on weeping or exudative lesions.
+• Appropriate use: Avoid use with occlusive dressings.
+Discontinue use if irritation occurs.
 If no improvement is seen within 2 weeks, reassessment of diagnosis may be necessary.
 Avoid contact with eyes.
 Generally not for routine use on the face, underarms, or groin area (including diapered area).

 If HPA axis suppression is suspected, evaluate patient using the following tests: ACTH stimulation test, AM plasma cortisol test, and urinary free cortisol test